brynlewis/C-CDA_Viewer/readme.md

 The transformation is carred out in core.js:

 <code>
+/*
-//cdaxml: xml string that is set in the script.
-//cda.xsl: local xsl file.
+cdaxml: xml string that is set in the script. cda.xsl: local xsl file.
-//#viewcda: target div
+#viewcda: target div
+*/
 new Transformation().setXml(cdaxml).setXslt('cda.xsl').transform("viewcda");
 </code>